mrazjava/booklink-backend/README.md

 ```
 Backend will run on port `8080`.
 PostgreSQL will run on port `5433`.
 PgAdmin4 will run on port `5501`.

+## Sandbox
+It is possible to run against [sandbox](https://github.com/mrazjava/booklink#sandbox) database, in which case `APP_BE_DB_URL` must be overriden.
+It's also helpful to compare sandbox database to actively developed (latest) database schema in order to make a comparison when determining migration script:

-To run against a different database, say from a `sandbox` environment:
+To run against a `sandbox` database, say `local`:
 ```
 cd [BOOKLINK_SANDBOX_PROJECT_DIR]
 ./sandbox.sh local # launch persistence only enabling all sandbox databases